elijahsnow/backlift-templates/README.md

 **demo**: A simple single page app with a tutorial that shows off some of the basics of backlift and backbone.js development.

-**list**: A minimal project that persists data to backlift.
-Only three files.
+**minimal**: A minimal project that persists data to backlift.
+Only two files.
 A demonstration of how simple a backlift project can be.

 **todo**: The classic todo example, running on backlift.